How to Create a Children’s Picture Book

 Design the Cover

-Also you need to design a cover.
+Also, you need to design a cover.
 The cover is always full color even if the interior illustrations are black and white.
 Remember the front is on the right and the back is on the left with a spine down the middle.
-Place the title down the middle spine so that when the book is laying on a table face up, the title on the spine is right side up.
-Sometimes you can made a wrap around dust cover with space for the author and illustrator bio information of the inside wrap but not always on a self-published book.
+Place the title down the middle spine so that when the book is laying on a table face up, the title on the spine is right-side up.
+Sometimes you can make a wrap-around dust cover with space for the author and illustrator bio-information of the inside wrap but not always on a self-published book.
 Check to be sure before going to the trouble to design one.
 I like to make my cover illustrations as if it were one big picture wrapping around the cover but you don’t always have to do this.
 You can make a separate design for the front and back.
-You can even use a photo for the front or back as long as you own the photo, you took it yourself, etc. Copyright infringement is a serious issue and you could loose everything if you try to use someone else’s work without permission.
+You can even use a photo for the front or back as long as you own the photo, you took it yourself, etc. Copyright infringement is a serious issue and you could lose everything if you try to use someone else’s work without permission.

 Like the inside of the book, once you have designed your cover, save it as a PDF to upload to the publishing site.
 And you are done.
 Things like choosing a font for the interior and the cover title page is something you should discuss with the publisher or other professionals.
 It does make a difference though and needs serious consideration.
 Too much information on choosing fonts to cover here but needless to say, a good font can grab attention and a bad one can keep your book from getting that attention.

 Good luck with your publication.
 I hope all this was of help to anyone thinking of publishing their own children’s books.